Request Request an Appointment Call Call Our Office Map Map Us

 • Make sure to schedule professional checkups and cleanings here in East York every six months!

-Dental Emergency FAQ’s
+Dental Emergency FAQs

 In most cases, you don’t have to visit a hospital to be treated for a dental emergency.
 The two exceptions, though, are when you suspect you have a broken jaw, or you have oral bleeding that lasts for more than 10 minutes.
 Both issues are even more time-sensitive than other forms of dental trauma and should immediately be treated.

-Should I take an over-the-counter pain medication?
+Should I take an over-the-counter pain medication for dental pain?

 If you’re experiencing intense discomfort related to a dental emergency, it’s perfectly fine to take a store-bought pain reliever as long as you don’t have any pre-existing conditions that the medication could complicate.
 These products should never be taken as a substitute for receiving dental care, though.
 Instead, they can be used to provide temporary relief until you visit our office.